wncc/codewars-v4/docs/Game.md

 Rum is used to spawn more pirates at the team's deploy point.
 It is used automatically on collection, and each pirate costs `50` Rum.

+Each tile of Rum can give a total of `75` Rum.
 Rum is never replenished, and is thus a limited resource on the Map.

 ### Wood
 Wood is used to build walls around islands the team is occupying.
 Building walls costs `50` Wood, and the team must decide when to use this resource.